pts/pts-xtiny/README.txt

 * TODO: Import syscalls from libsys (syscall-only libc, 1999).
 There is socketcall, but no individual calls.
 What about constness etc.
   Maybe musl, dietlibc, uClibc?
-* TODO: doc: What are the similar projects?
+* TODO: doc: What are the similar projects to xtiny?
 * TODO: Why is `xtiny gcc -g' ... `sstrip' output so large?
+(See above.)
 * TODO: Avoid the padding of _start.s with 0x90 etc. for __xtiny_environ
   (which is aligned to 4 bytes with 0x66, 0x90 for -mno-xtiny-linker-script).
-* TODO: copy some gcc flags from musl: gcc -m32 -std=c99 -nostdinc -ffreestanding -fexcess-precision=standard -frounding-math -D_XOPEN_SOURCE=700 -fomit-frame-pointer -fno-unwind-tables -fno-asynchronous-unwind-tables -ffunction-sections -fdata-sections -march=i486 -mtune=generic -Werror=implicit-function-declaration -Werror=implicit-int -Werror=pointer-sign -Werror=pointer-arith
+* TODO: Copy some gcc flags from musl: -nostdinc -ffreestanding -fexcess-precision=standard -frounding-math -march=i486 -mtune=generic
+* TODO: Document some gcc warning flags from musl (some of them need a new gcc): -Werror=missing-declarations -Werror=implicit-function-declaration -Werror=implicit-int -Werror=pointer-sign -Werror=pointer-arith
 * TODO: use malloc_lite (and calloc_lite) if no free
-* TODO: why is pts_lbsearch.xtiny (in pts-line-bisect) 6888 bytes when compiled with clang-4.4, and only 6063 bytes when compiled with gcc-4.8?
+* TODO: Anomaly: Why does examples/addrnd.c compile to 512 bytes with g++-4.8,
+  rather than 441 bytes with gcc-4.8?
+What's the difference in code generation?

 __END__